dev-6768/piper_phonemizer_plugin/README.md

 If you’ve ever wished for a drop-in phonemizer that just works with Piper, especially in a Flutter app or lightweight deployment, this package is for you.

-Currently, this package focuses specifically on Android, where such a solution was most critical for mobile developers.
+Currently, this package focuses specifically on Android (we have only arm64-v8a and x86_64 support for now.
+Support for other ABIs will be planned in later versions), where such a solution was most critical for mobile developers.
 However, support for other platforms—such as Windows, Linux, macOS, and iOS—is planned for future versions.

 ## 🧪 Minimal Reproducible Example